meldew/2023_Bachelor_Project_AGV_Docking/README.md

 It is also possible to control Robotino from the keyboard.
 If desired, the following command can be run:

 > rosrun ar_tag_toolbox robotino_control_tast.py

+For questions, please write an email to mi.walde98@gmail.com.